 More about Froglets

 Locals relate that 2 Mill Lane was once a butler’s pantry!
 In the late 1600’s Frogmore House (still accessed through the gateway at the top of Frog Lane) was a substantial farmhouse and both it and what is now Frogmore Corner, plus little Froglets were all one residence.
 You can still see at the bottom of the stairs where the connecting door once was and imagine how the butler busied himself preparing and storing food for his employers.
-He probably slept and so would have woken to the same wonderful view.
+He probably slept upstairs and so would have woken to the same wonderful view.

 The original chimney till stands and the fireplace which no doubt contained a wood fired stove, has been sympathetically restored to house a modern electric cooker.
 Views several hundred years ago must have been very similar as the river Fal still winds its way through the fields.
 It has long since silted up however so that big boats can no longer dock, as they used to, at the port of Tregony.
 Today the lush fields are full of yellow flag iris in spring and birds dip and dive along the river bank while sea gulls circle above.
 The footpath along Frog Lane drops down to Tregony Bridge, then borders the river bank, winding back up Mill Lane itself, a perfect morning trot for dog walkers.